Want to bring solar power to your community? Working together with neighbors can make it easier.

 In January 2013 New Dream hosted a webinar about how everyday people can work with neighbors to bring solar energy to their community.
 Topics included solar cooperatives, bulk purchasing, group net metering, and more.

-Click play on the video below to watch a recording of the webinar.
+Click here to watch a recording of the webinar.
 Hear Schoolman and Conant share their experiences and answer questions about how you can get something going in your own town!
 (Video length: Approx. 1 hour)

 Additional resources for community solar projects: